sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

     # with MADV_HUGEPAGE).
     2M      null    90      99      100ms   0s hugepage

-    # If a regions of a size bigger than 2MiB keeps small access frequency for
+    # If a region of a size bigger than 2MiB keeps small access frequency for
     # more than 100ms, avoid the region using huge pages (call madvise() with
     # MADV_NOHUGEPAGE).
     2M      null    0       25      100ms   0s nohugepage